Paid Sick Leave Laws by State

 Nevada

 The state of Nevada’s paid sick leave covers all industries within the state, including casinos and hotels.
-An employee is entitled to at least 0.01923 hours of paid leave for each hour of work.
+An employee is entitled to up to 40 hours of paid sick leave annually.
+Employers may frontload this time or have it accrue at a rate of one hour per 40 hours worked.
 Unlike some states, paid leave accrued may carry over between employees’ benefit years of employment.

 Although this carry-over is nice for employees, employers may limit the amount of paid leave for each employee carried over to a maximum of 40 hours per benefit year.